Industry, clean power groups breathe a sigh of relief as Senate approves energy regulators

 This story has been updated to correct the spelling of FERC Chairman Willie Phillips’ last name.

-The post Industry, clean power groups breathe a sigh of relief as Senate approves energy regulators appeared first on Source New Mexico.
+The post Industry, clean power groups breathe a sigh of relief as Senate approves energy regulators appeared first on Michigan Advance.